jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 {{< youtube QzftMDjhV6M >}}

-The universe is a reality that is made up of 5 Layers that are completely integrated with each other.
+The universe is a reality that is made up of 5 Layers that are completely integrated.

 An analogy is a Photoshop image which is made up layers that are on top of each other.